MewsSystems/gitbook-connector-api/operations/availabilityblocks.md

 | `ExternalIdentifier` | string | optional, max length 255 characters | Identifier of the block from external system. |
 | `Notes` | string | optional | Additional notes of the block. |
 | `State` | [Availability block state](availabilityblocks.md#availability-block-state) | required | State of the availability block. |

-#### Availability block state

-* `Confirmed` - The block deducts availability and can have reservations assigned.
-* `Optional` - The block deducts availability and cannot have reservations assigned.
-* `Inquired` - The block does not deduct availability and cannot have reservations assigned (waitlist).
-* `Canceled` - The block does not deduct availability and cannot have reservations assigned (waitlist).

 ### Response